MobileChromeApps/mobile-chrome-apps/docs/Installation.md

 * To update it later on:
   * Quick instructions: `npm update -g mobile-chrome-apps`

+## Step 3: Confirm everything is installed correctly

+Run this command from the command line:

+    mca checkenv

 ### Experiencing Hiccups?

 Please reach out to us at [mobile-chrome-apps@googlegroups.com](mailto:mobile-chrome-apps@googlegroups.com).